clvx/wikiland/kubernetes/digitalocean.md

 > DO allows to create PV and create a PVC referring that PV.
 However, the pv's claim doesn't appear listed in the volumes page.

+## Load Balancer

+- The DigitalOcean Cloud Controller supports provisioning DigitalOcean Load Balancers in a cluster’s resource configuration file.

+- A load balancer will be create if it doesn't exist.

+- Billing begins once the creation is completed.

+- To delete a cluster’s load balancer use kubectl.
+When this command is successful, it both removes the load balancer from the cluster and deletes it from your account.

+- When you delete a cluster with a load balancer service from the control panel, the load balancer is not automatically deleted.
+You can remove it using the control plane in the Load Balancer section.